angelyoung24/digital-clock/README.md

 3. The time is displayed centered in the middle of the screen
 4. The screen background color changes based on the current time

-If you have any questions, please contact me.
+If you have any questions or suggestions, please contact me.

+Here is the link to the clock:  https://angelyoung24.github.io/digital-clock/